LearningL2025/first-portfolio-website/README.md

 # first-portfolio-website
-My personal portfolio built with HTML &amp; CSS
+My personal portfolio built with HTML and CSS